Omotenashi – Japanese hospitality and education

 All this hospitality is done without fanfare and with a lot of discretion, in a silent, delicate and subtle way.
 It is a feeling that involves humility, honesty, friendship and love.

-Although Japan has problems with social classes, in omotenashi there is no distinction between host and guest, or attendant and customer, both are treated as equals, with mutual respect.
+Despite Japan having problems with social classes, in omotenashi there is no distinction between host and guest, or attendant and customer, both are treated as equals, with mutual respect.

-It involves helping with a smile, empathy and wholehearted kindness.
-It is because of this kindness that Japan has a reputation as the most polite country in the world.
-Even if it seems impossible for everyone to practice omotenashi, it's worth remembering that Kindness attracts Kindness!
+Involves helping with a smile, empathy, and wholehearted kindness.
+It is because of this kindness that Japan has the reputation of being the most polite country in the world.
+Even though it may seem impossible for everyone to practice omotenashi, it's worth remembering that Kindness attracts kindness!
 Sometimes even the mafia practices omotenashi.

 Omotenashi also involves positive thinking, the person doesn't see faults or problems of others, he doesn't try to meddle in other people's lives, he doesn't think about things like revenge, nor is he trying to argue and create strife.